 How to Build Heat Map in Power BI?

-Since this is our first try to build a heat map let’s start with simple data set only.
-Copy and paste the data directly to Power BI or you can copy the data to excel file and then import to Power BI as Excel file reference.
-You can also download the excel workbook from the below link which is used for this example.
+Since this is our first try to build a heat map, let’s start with simple data set only.
+Copy and paste the data directly to Power BI, or you can copy the data to an excel file and then import it to Power BI as an Excel file reference.
+You can also download the excel workbook from the below link, which is used for this example.